 During the clinical internship, naturopathic medicine students at National University of Health Sciences serve a three-week rotation seeing patients in a Chicago Salvation Army facility.
 There, they work under a primary care physician and alongside NUHS interns from the chiropractic medicine program.
 They see a wide variety of patients who are often homeless, drug-addicted or who have recently suffered tragedy in their lives.

 The Salvation Army rotation occurs in the tenth trimester.
-"Many people think they have to travel to other countries to gain experience helping the medically disadvantaged," says ND student intern T.J.
-Phelps.
-"However we're helping homeless and drug-addicted men right here in Chicago."
+While many think they have to travel to other countries to gain experience helping the medically disadvantaged, ND student interns are helping homeless and drug-addicted men right here in Chicago.

 Dr. Quinlan says it's been especially valuable for the clinic to be able to offer homeopathic treatment through the ND interns' expertise.
 "We see a lot of digestive issues and sleep issues as well as allergies and dermatologic problems.
 The homeopathic remedies that the ND interns recommend are showing great results in these cases."

-Both Dr. Quinlan and T.J. say that the experience at the Salvation Army is uniquely rewarding, especially because the patients are so appreciative.
+Dr. Quinlan says that the experience at the Salvation Army is uniquely rewarding, especially because the patients are so appreciative.
 "The students really get to see the direct impact of how their care improves these patients' lives."